bloominstituteoftechnology/Sprint-Challenge--Java-Fundamentals-piggybank/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Describe why Java is called an object oriented, strongly typed language.
+1. Explain how you took advantage of Java's Object Oriented approach to solve the sprint challenge.
-2. Give examples of Java Collections explaining the use and differences between them.
+2. Explain the three steps needed to run a Java application including what each step does and how those step correlate to running a JavaScript application.
-3. What is recursion and how does it differ from regular looping?
+3. Explain how Java being a strongly typed language affected you solution.
-4. Explain the differences between Abstract Classes and Interfaces including scenarios of when to use them.
+4. Can you explain the differences between Abstract Classes and Interfaces including how they are used in your application?

 ## Instructions